Keep Your Building Clean and Safe

 Application 1: Outside Use

-Any matting placed outside the building entrance is the first line of defence against foot-borne soil, scraping the coarsest dirt from the soles of shoes before they cross the threshold.
+Any matting placed outside the building entrance is the first line of defense against foot-borne soil, scraping the coarsest dirt from the soles of shoes before they cross the threshold.

 Application 2: Inside Use